 - We place ads on all available adoption websites

 - We place ads on all available local pet classified services

 - Your pet’s adoption video is marketed through effective SEO and Social Media Marketing to all available video marketing websites, including YouTube

 - Your pet’s adoption story page and photos are shared on Facebook, Twitter, Google Plus, Reddit, StumbleUpon, Pinterest, Instagram and Linked In.

 - Local outreach – We contact local pet related services and business in your area to let them know about your pet and ask their help in spreading the word.

 - Paid Social Media Campaigns: We pay Facebook and also Pinterest to show your pet’s adoption story and photos to pet lovers carefully targeted for their location and interests.
 This results in viral sharing of your pet’s story, which grows over time.

 - Our staff continually update and repost these ads and social media mentions until we have found a suitable home for your pet – for as long as it takes.
 Your one-time fee covers this service, and we do not put a time-limit on our efforts in rehoming your pet.
-You do have the option of stopping a rehoming project at the 60 day mark, and requesting our partial refund (detailed above), if desired.
+We keep working until your pet finds a home.